tjburki/react-ts-card/README.md

 Known Issues
 ------------
 ### Sandbox on Mobile
-There is an issue with the backface-visibility in the sandbox on mobile where both sides are shown when flipped.
-This problem has been alleviated in other environments but has not yet been fixed for the emulator.
-Moving more styles of of the .tsx into the .css file might help.
+There was an issue with the backface-visibility in the sandbox on mobile which necessitated the inclusion of a separate CSS file.
+If the issue cannot be fixed another way, it would be wise to move more of the TSX styles over to the CSS file for consistency.

 ### Browser Compatibility
 Everything will be great in a real browser (read: Chrome).
 Some older versions of IE (< 11), for example, might have a little trouble.
 Even Edge can be rough with the flip animation ::facepalm::, especially in the emulator used by the <a href="#example">Example</a>.
 Better compatibility to come!